 About the Editors

 Katharine Bitney was born in England, grew up in Saskatchewan, and has lived in Winnipeg since 1971.
-A founder of the Manitoba Writers’ Guild and Prairie Fire, Bitney is author of While You Were Out and Heart and Stone.
+A founder of the Manitoba Writers’ Guild and Prairie Fire, Bitney is the author of Singing Bone, While You Were Out, and Heart and Stone.

 Andris Taskans lived his whole life in his beloved city of Winnipeg, where he was born and raised.
 Son of Latvian post-war immigrants, he studied religion at the University of Winnipeg, but found himself swept into the world of writing and publishing.
 He was a founder of the Manitoba Writers’ Guild, Prairie Fire Magazine, and of what is now Thin Air, one of the premiere writers’ festivals in Canada.
 Andris died in 2019.